Taguig Church: Present

+The church was formally declared as a Minor Basilica by the Holy See in July 26, 2022, coincidentally also during the feast of Saint Anne and Saint Joaquim.

 Architecture

 According to architect Manuel Maximo Lopez Del Castillo Noche, a member of the International Council on Monuments and Sites (ICOMOS), the structure of the church follows the barn-style Baroque architecture design "with its very defined articulation of both vertical and horizontal bays topped by a simple triangular pediment."

 Cemetery

 Among the notable features of the church complex of Santa Ana in Taguig is the old funerary chapel.
 Constructed in the 1700s using Filipino forced labor, the chapel is made up of tiles and walls of stones.
 It measures 12 m in diameter with its ground level reserved as repository for bones.
 Despite minor repairs in 1980 and in 1993, the Simborio, as it is called, stands beautiful yet quaint in the old cemetery of the parish.